 Using visual cues to signal certain stages of the production process, and the quick response to observed demand proved to be a more efficient way to do things.
 However much Kanban has evolved since its early years, this type of efficiency is what it still aims to achieve today.

 A significant element of a Kanban board, Kanban cards need an honourable mention.
-A Kanban card depicts a work item/task that in the work process.
-An efficient way of communicating with other members of your team, it represents information such as the item/task’s status, cycle time, and impending deadline.
-It encourages self-management, and reduces time spent on meetings.
+A Kanban card depicts a work item/task in the work process.
+An efficient way of communicating with other members of your team represents information such as the item/task’s status, cycle time, and impending deadline.
+It encourages self-management and reduces time spent on meetings.